cglondon71/elassandra/docs/elassandra/source/mapping.rst

    * *column_name* is any indexed columns (or elasticsearch top-level document field).
    * *rebuild_index* reindexes SSTables from disk, but not from MEMtables.
 In order to index the very last inserted document, run a **nodetool flush <kespace_name>** before rebuilding your elasticsearch indices.
-   * When deleting an elasticsearch index, elasticsearch index files are removed form the data/elasticsearch.data directory, but cassandra secondary indices remains in the CQL schema until the last associated elasticsearch index is removed.
-Cassandra is acting as a primary data storage, so keyspace and tables and data are never removed when deleting an elasticsearch index.
+   * When deleting an elasticsearch index, elasticsearch index files are removed from the data/elasticsearch.data directory, but the Cassandra secondary indices remain in the CQL schema until the last associated elasticsearch index is removed.
+Cassandra is acting as primary data storage, so keyspace and tables and data are never removed when deleting an elasticsearch index.

 Meta-Fields
 -----------